elizabethsiegle/Bay_Area_tech_meetups/README.md

 <br>
 + :fire: [San Francisco JavaScript meetup](https://www.meetup.com/jsmeetup/).
 Great talks, social outings, and also has some “hack sessions.”
 Led by [Dave Nugent](https://twitter.com/drnugent/).
 Past talks have included Preact, Inferno, and Async Redux,"Horizon & 5 Kung Fu Moves for Front-End Hero, React, Data Handling, & the JS Event Loop, and more!
 <br>
-+ :fire: [TwitterDev](https://www.meetup.com/pro/twitterdev/) hosts meetups all over the world, and past SF meetups have been at Twitter HQ, PubNub, and others.
-Great speakers and people.
-Past topics have included "Improving your App's UX with Fabric", "Build mobile apps faster with AWS and Fabric", and "Building the Periscope Experience on Android and more!" among others.
-Speakers have included [Fastlane](https://fastlane.tools/)'s [Felix Krause](https://twitter.com/krausefx), Twitter's [Josh Liebowitz](https://twitter.com/TheLiebowitz), and :sunglasses:[PubNub](https://pubnub.com)'s iOS lead, [Jordan Zucker](https://twitter.com/jzucker), among others.

-+ :fire: [San Francisco JavaScript meetup](https://www.meetup.com/jsmeetup/).
-Great talks, social outings, and also has some “hack sessions.”
-Led by [Dave Nugent](https://twitter.com/drnugent/).
-Past talks have included Preact, Inferno, and Async Redux,"Horizon & 5 Kung Fu Moves for Front-End Hero, React, Data Handling, & the JS Event Loop, and more!

 + :fire: [SFNode](https://www.meetup.com/sfnode/) has great talks, food, and people.
 Held at places like GitHub and Sentry.
 Led by [Dan Shaw](https://twitter.com/dshaw), some past talks and speakers have included Creating Electronic Dance Music with JavaScript & Node.js with [Walmik Deshpande](https://twitter.com/_walmik) (I attended this talk--it was A+!), Open Source S3 Clone in Node,Authy and Node - Easy and Quick 2FA, and so many more.